Azure-Samples/azure-sdk-for-js-storage-blob-redundant/README.md

 # How to utilize redundant Azure Blob Storage with JavaScript

-This sample shows how to utilize redundant Azure Blob Storage with JavaScript.

-If you don't have a Microsoft Azure subscription, you can get a [free account] before you begin.

 ## SDK Versions
 In this sample, you will find the following folders:

-* **[azure-sdk-for-js-storage-blob-redundant-v10]** - references [Storage Blob SDK v10]
+* **azure-sdk-for-js-storage-blob-redundant-v10** - references Storage Blob SDK v10
-* **[azure-sdk-for-js-storage-blob-redundant-v12]** - references [Storage Blob SDK v12]
+* **azure-sdk-for-js-storage-blob-redundant-v12** - references Storage Blob SDK v12

 ## Prerequisites
+If you don't have a Microsoft Azure subscription, you can get a [free account] before you begin.

 Following prerequisites are needed to run this sample and verify that files are downloaded from primary storage: